 Music theory explains the things we hear.
 It’s the language of music, something that should be fun to learn for every person who loves music.

-If you have a negative view of music theory, most probably you’ve had some bad experience with the way you were being taught, or else had friends recount their own bad experiences.
+If you have a negative view of music theory, most probably you’ve had some bad experience with the way you were being taught, or else had friends recount their own bad experiences with music theory teachers.

 1. Learning Music theory is like learning Maths